SublimeText/LaTeXTools/README.markdown

 Note that if you specify a relative path as the `TEXroot` in the project file, the path is determined *relative to the location of the project file itself*.
 It may be less ambiguous to specify an absolute path to the `TEXroot` if possible.

+### Previewing

+**For technical reasons all preview functionalities are only available in Sublime Text Build 3118 and newer.**

+LaTeXTools has the ability to preview parts of the document using phantoms or popups.
+Those functionalities rely on [ImageMagick](http://www.imagemagick.org) to be installed and in your PATH.

+#### Math-Live preview

+While editing math equations this will preview the result using phantoms.
+By default this will only preview the currently edited environment, but you can also preview all math environments.

+#### Preview images

+You can preview images included via the `\includegraphics` command.
+By default you can just hover over the image and a popup will appear to show the image.
+You can click on buttons to open the image or the folder, which contains the image.
+It is also possible to show all images at once via phantoms.

 ### Spell-checking

 LaTeXTools parses the `%!TEX spellcheck` directive to set the language for the spell-checker integrated in Sublime Text.
 The [Dictionaries](https://github.com/titoBouzout/Dictionaries) package is recommended and supported.
 If you have additional dictionaries, you can add them using the `tex_spellcheck_paths` setting, which is a mapping from the locales to the dictionary paths.
 Each locale must be lowercase and use only a hyphen as a separator.
 The dictionary paths must be compatible with those used by Sublime Text's spell-checker.
 For example `{"en-us": "Packages/Language - English/en_US.dic"}` would be a valid value.
 For more on Sublime Text support for spell checking, see [the relevant online documentation](http://www.sublimetext.com/docs/3/spell_checking.html) and [how to convert hunspell dictionaries to UTF-8](https://github.com/titoBouzout/Dictionaries#iconv-and-encodings).